Worldwide Royal Mail Delivery

 BOOK : Short Stories, Maps, Sketches, Photographs.
 Please click Store and scroll.

 The medieval market place, WELLS, Wednesdays, Saturdays, surrounded by Wells Cathedral 1175, The Bishop's Palace 1210, The Moat of the Swans, 14 acres, partnered with RHS, of tranquil gardens, Vicars Close 1363, the oldest continuously occupied medieval street Europe, Flagstone Drawbridge, Portcullis, Ruined Great Hall, The Well Pools, Vaulted Undercroft, Long Gallery, Arboretum, England's smallest City.
-ANCIENT MESOPOTAMIA for that original cultural gift (even the elixir of life, Asse's Milk, where Nefertiti bathed, Cleopatra used as moisturiser), used by The Pharaohs for two thousand years before The Silk Route opened 2nd Century BC, still today.
+ANCIENT MESOPOTAMIA, for that original cultural gift : beautiful framed MAPS, BOOK : story of SILK, NEAR EAST, ALEXANDER the GREAT, ROMANS, GREEKS and 4000 years of SOAPMAKING, still today, silky, lasts for months, HISTORY in box.

 Join our Mailing List